• Home

 Yes, Overlanders Sleep in Ground Tents, Too

-Editor’s Note: This article was originally published in Overland Journal’s Summer 2022 Issue.
+Editor’s Note: This article on tents was originally published in Overland Journal’s Summer 2022 Issue.

 I toiled in the desert sun, slept under the stars, got bloodied, spilled beers, and picked cactus spines out of my fingers and feet for days to develop some opinions on this selection of ground tents.